-Genetic variability parameters for quantitative traits in rice were presented in Table 2; of which the analysis of variance revealed highly significant differences in all the characters measured.
-Hence, the heritability of the traits shows low, moderate and high values, although the heritability estimate for grain yield per hill was low probably because of the period of the year the research was conducted and the environment the genotypes were subjected, the genotypes were supposed to be evaluated under sawah condition just like its own country but here in Nigeria it was purely upland situation with irrigation provided everyday.
-Genetic advance which is the total genetic gain of the genotypes over varying conditions, the least value was observed in grain length 0.05% and highest 22,87% in number of grains per panicle which is the target of the research, farmers and economic returns.
+Genetic variability parameters for quantitative traits in rice were presented in Table 2; of which the combined analysis of variance revealed highly significant differences in all the characters measured.
+Hence, the heritability of the traits showed low, moderate and high values, although the heritability estimate for grain yield per hill was low probably because of the differences in the that the research was conducted and the environments the genotypes were subjected, the genotypes were supposed to be evaluated under irrigated lowland condition just like its own country but here in Nigeria it was partly upland and lowland situations with irrigation provided in the case of upland everyday.
+Genetic advance which is the total genetic gain of the genotypes over varying conditions, the least value was observed in grain length 0.05% and highest 22,87% in number of grains per panicle which is the target of the research for farmers economic returns.

-The phenotypic correlations among the component traits shows the appearance of agronomic and yield components as it is showned on the field.
+The phenotypic correlations among the component traits showed the appearance of agronomic and yield components as it was observed on the field.
 Table 3 revealed that grain yield/hill positively and significantly correlates with number of tillers/hill (0.733).
 This was in line with the result of Akinwale et al.(4).